hawtio/hawtio/BUILDING.md

 To specify a different port to run on, just override the `jettyPort` property

     mvn test-compile exec:java -DjettyPort=8181

+### Caveats

+A couple of caveats, watchTsc won't pick up new typescript files, so if you create a new typescript file or rename an existing one you'll need to restart watchTsc, might need to touch one of the .ts files to make it compile too.

 ### Trying Different Containers